The Enneagram in Psychotherapy and Coaching

 Personality type 3’s are driven to excel, success-oriented, energetic and pragmatic.
 They give their attention to fame, success or fortune and aren’t shy of admiration, or being in the spotlight.
 Highly adaptable, high-flying and generally successful in all they put their mind to, Type 3’s work well with others and can communicate effectively.
 A major strength is their emotional connection and intelligence, which they use and channel towards getting things done.
 Shadow aspects for them include being impatient, overly competitive, not knowing when to take a break from work, and focusing too much on external praise or materialism.

 4. The Individualist/ Romantic

-The major positive aspects to 4’s is their advanced creativity and ability to express universal human emotions through music, art, poetry and dance.
+The major positive aspects of 4’s is their advanced creativity and ability to express universal human emotions through music, art, poetry and dance.
 They are highly compassionate, empathic, and idealistic with emotional depth and maturity.